 Longer-term Energy Sustainability plans at Lehman College include installing solar thermal panels on the APEX building to heat the water in the pool.
 The College will also replace the central heating and cooling power plant.

-The New Science Facility will have a number of energy-related sustainability features.
+The first phase of College's New Science Facility, Science Hall, has a number of energy-related sustainability features.
 Please see the webpage for Lehman College’s new science building, Science Hall.